Safe Place of Eastern South Dakota

-• Need: To provide victims of domestic violence a safe space, advocacy, education, and family support services.
+- Need: To provide victims of domestic violence and sexual assault a safe space, advocacy, education, and family support services.

 Description

-Established in 1984, the Mitchell Area Safehouse in rural Mitchell, South Dakota, provides 24/7 emergency and transitional housing for adults and children who are escaping situations of domestic violence, stalking, and sexual assault.
+Established in 1984, Safe Place of Eastern South Dakota provides 24/7 emergency and transitional housing for adults and children who are escaping situations of domestic violence, stalking, and sexual assault.
 The facility uses security cameras and an alarm system that connects directly to police dispatch.
+In May 2024, the program broke ground on its new facility and officially opened its doors in August 2025.

 Services offered